 Ok.
 So this has been a long time coming.
 What I have to say may make some people angry.
 It may give some people hope.
 It may bring some of us closer together.
 It may have some feeling further away – and that’s ok.

-First of all let me make something clear: only talking about sobriety as a flavour of the month or a cool thing to do is killing people.
+First of all let me make something clear: ONLY talking about sobriety as a flavour of the month or a cool thing to do is harmful.

+This one is for the platforms, the media, and those in positions of influence and ability to make change.
 We have a responsibility to use platforms of influence to tell the TRUTH about things which means – yes sobriety is awesome.
 Yes people choosing to be sober is awesome.
 Yes having more sober solutions is awesome.
 Yes sobriety is cool.
 Yes mocktails are delicious.
 Yes it is a relief to be able to go SOMEWHERE that booze isn’t at the centre of it all.
 But alcohol alone kills 2.8 million people a year.
-And making sobriety look easy is perpetuating the shame of the powerlessness of addiction.
+And making sobriety look like a simple flip of the switch can perpetuate the shame surrounding addiction and substance use disorders.

 For many, sobriety wasn’t a lifestyle choice.
 It was about life or death.
 It took more than a simple switch from a highball to a mocktail for the health, fun, and challenge of it.
 It took everything they had (and even more of what they didn’t) to live breath by breath, second by second, one step at a time to escape the debilitating grips of alcohol or drugs.